Transportation Library, UC Berkeley: Facilities

 The library is located on the fourth floor of McLaughlin Hall, the original UC Berkeley Engineering Building, where it serves the faculty, students, researchers and staff of the multi-campus Institute of Transportation Studies.
 The library has been in its present location since 1964.
 In earlier years the library and the Institute of Transportation Studies were situated at the UC Berkeley Field Station in Richmond, about 8 miles north of Berkeley.
 In the Berkeley campus ITSL is an “Affiliated Library” one of several subject-specialist libraries that operate independently of the UC-Berkeley Main Library system.

 The library has three full-time professional staff, four library assistants and five temporary student employees.
 At present the professional staff includes the Library Director/Reference Librarian, an Electronic Resources Librarian for Contract Services, and a Technical Services and Outreach Librarian.
-Other permanent staff include a Library Operations Manager, Circulation Manager, Interlibrary Loans Manager, and Serials Manager.
+Other permanent staff include a Library Operations Manager, Circulation Manager, Interlibrary Loan Manager, and Serials Manager.

 The library's website provides information on its location, staff, variations in opening hours, and latest news.
 The site underwent a major redesign in 2006, transforming the home page into a gateway to online sources of transportation information, featuring links to federal agency sites and to approximately 114 online journals of interest to transportation researchers.
 There are also links to the Institute of Transportation Studies’ four branches for information on their research, and faculty, staff and students.
 The library also has an official blog.

 The library collection, begun by librarian Bev Hickok in 1948, covers all aspects of civil transportation, containing over 183,000 monographs (books, technical reports, conferences, etc.); 4,800 serials of which over 2,200 are current titles; 150,000 microfiche (primarily federally sponsored technical reports received from the National Technical Information Service); and several hundred CD-ROMs, videos and DVDs.
 As a U.S. federal and State of California depository the library receives material from the federal transportation agencies.
 It holds copies of nearly all federally sponsored reports on transportation published since 1974.
 Items are also regularly received from State Departments of Transportation (DOTs) and academic transportation research institutes across the USA.
 Much foreign material also comes in, primarily from Canada (including French language publications from Quebec), Australia, and several western European countries (mainly the United Kingdom, France, Germany, Netherlands, Sweden, Finland).
 The collections are particularly strong in urban transportation; highway and traffic engineering; aviation (airports, airlines, aeronautics in general); rail transportation; intelligent transportation systems.

 It was officially renamed in 1998 in honor of the Institute of Transportation Studies’ founder, Harmer E. Davis, who died that year.